 So if you’re walking down the street sometime

 Please don’t just pass ’em by and stare

 As if you didn’t care, say, “Hello in there, hello”

-John Prine died on April 7th.
-He had been stricken with COVID-19.
+John Prine died on April 7, 2020.
+He had been hit with COVID.
 He was 73.
-He won two Grammy Awards in his career and was also presented with a Lifetime Achievement Award in 2020.
+He won two Grammy Awards and was also presented with a Lifetime Achievement Award in 2020.
 His song, “Hello In There” has been covered by numerous artists.